jianlgler/Statistics/hw_04/README.md

 g.DrawRectangle(pen, x, y, width, height);
 ```

-# how to get device coordinates from world coordinates
+# How to get device coordinates from world coordinates
 We can imagine that world coordinates live in a certain space, or interval.
 For every point in this interval, we want to migrate to other coordinates, made for our computer pixels.
 What we need is a linear transformation that change our points.
 By applying it to the world space we can reach the device space.
 These are the transformation for each variable